In 2019, Google fully switched to

 One of the weakest points of many stores is Cart and Checkout performance.
 For example, mobile shopping cart abandonment rates are higher than on desktops because of the way users shop on their smartphones.

 Often Checkout and Shopping Cart pages create significant problems for user engagement.
-Loaded with CPU-heavy JS files and complex third-party extensions, they can become extremely slow.
-Take a look at our detailed guides on and .
+CPU-heavy JS files and complex third-party extensions can make

 Some business owners who would like to switch to Magento wonder if Magento is mobile-friendly enough to offer good performance and UX.
 From our experience, there are a lot of ways how to speed up mobile Magento websites and offer your shoppers a top mobile user experience.